Eddaoust/First-symfony-blog/README.md

 # first-symfony-blog
-My very first symfony app
+My very first Symfony 4 Project. it's a simple blog to practice and train.